Circle Lenses 101

 New to Circle Lenses?

 Confused by circle lens lingo?
 What effect 1, 2, 3 or 4 tone designs have?
 What about all the different diameters?
 Get in the know with by reading our little introduction to circle lenses.
+For starters you might want to do a quick pre-reading here: Circle Lenses vs Normal Contact Lenses.

 - The first circle lenses that were released around 2005 were 14.0mm in diameter.
 If you have never tried circle lenses, we think that it is good to start out with 14.0mm or 14.2mm diameter.
 14.0mm is sufficient enlargement for most people.
 Others won't realise that you are wearing cosmetic enhancement lenses unless they get within 0.5 m of you and stare into your eyes.